A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 Bloody Mary Bar | 11am-3pm, Sunday

-In addition to traditional sports bar fare like burgers and ribs, Watson’s also offers a full slate of breakfast options like Steak and Eggs, omelette and breakfast nachos.
-Make sure to try their famous Bloody Mary bar, which offers house-infused vodka, unique ingredients.
-For champagne fans, enjoy $4 Mimosas all day on Sunday.
+In addition to traditional sports bar fare, Watson’s also offers a full slate of breakfast options like Steak and Eggs, omelettes and breakfast nachos.
+Make sure to try their famous Bloody Mary bar, which includes house-infused vodka and $4 Mimosas all day on Sunday.

-Executive on the Main — M, V
+Executive on the Main — BB

 5629 Main St, Sylvania

-Executive’s menu and atmosphere is much more welcoming and homespun than its businesslike moniker would suggest, with brunch options, including the mouth-watering Hangover (an amalgamation of biscuits and gravy, scrambled eggs and more) and numerous varieties of Mimosa.
+Executive’s menu and atmosphere are much more welcoming and homespun than its businesslike moniker would suggest, with brunch options, including the mouth-watering Hangover (an amalgamation of biscuits and gravy, scrambled eggs and more) and numerous varieties of Mimosa.

-Firepit Grille — B, M, V
+Firepit Grille — BB

 419-724-4441 | firepitgrille.com